Sumit-837/Obsidian-git-sync/Notespace/02 Literature Notes/IISER-K-lit/Note-CS3101-Pointers(inc).md

 As mentioned [[Note-CS3101-Pointers(inc)#Declaration|earlier]].
 #### 2. De-referencing:
 When used **outside a Declaration**; it can access the value stored at the address a pointer points to.
+In simple words: Instructs the compiler to go to a location in memory.
 Example: If `p` is declared to be pointing address of`a`; `*p` gives the **value of** `a`.

 ```c